JanHerca/urantiapedia/output/wikijs/en/article/Halbert_Katzen/Etymology_of_Coined_Terminology.md

 The terrestrial (Lan) celestial ruler (on) designated as leader-teacher (an) based on meritorious accomplishment (dek).

-[UB 35:9.1](/en/The_Urantia_Book/35#p9_1)  The Lanonandeks are the continuous rulers of the planets and the rotating sovereigns of the systems.
+<a id="a319_0"></a>[UB 35:9.1](/en/The_Urantia_Book/35#p9_1)  The Lanonandeks are the continuous rulers of the planets and the rotating sovereigns of the systems.
 Such a Son now rules on Jerusem, the headquarters of your local system of inhabited worlds.

 _landed (adj.):_ “possessed of land,” late Old English _gelandod._